Fort Bosley: History

+In 1779, the more heavily manned Fort Freeland between present day Watsontown and Turbotville fell to a substantial force composed of British Loyalists and a few hundred native allies, led by some British regular army officers (whom took the occupants and garrison of Fort Freeland prisoner).
+The garrison of Fort Rice (in Turbot Township), between Fort Freeland and Fort Bosley, heard the gunfire at Fort Freeland and responded on foot and skirmished with the British and native force present.
+As the British officers wrongfully concluded that they were now skirmishing with an advance force from Fort Augusta and that the Colonial regiment posted there was enroute, they set fire to Fort Freeland and conducted a tactical retreat, despite only skirmishing with a 10 man garrison from fort Rice.
+Following the battle of Fort Freeland, Boone's Fort between Milton, Pennsylvania and Watsontown were subsequently deserted during what was called "The Great Runaway" in which colonists of the area were fearful of a larger British offensive.
+Despite the collapse of these other nearby fortifications (evacuation of Fort Boone and the loss of Fort Freeland in battle), Fort Bosley never had a garrison of more than twenty troops.
+The fall of these two nearby installations, a lack of militiamen to defend Fort Bosley and Fort Rice, their remote locations, and scarcity of provisions made these forts particularly susceptible to an attack.

 Additionally, two traveled Indian paths existed in the immediate area.
 The first trail led from the Wyoming Valley to Muncy.
 The original course of this path in present-day Montour County never diverged more than half a mile away from the current railroad line that travels through Strawberry Ridge and Talen Energy’s Montour Power Station.
 The second trail, known as the Muncy-Mahoning path, roughly followed Mahoning Creek near present day Danville, north passed Washingtonville and the Montour Preserve, before ending in Muncy.

 Despite its vulnerabilities, there are no known records of any attacks on Fort Bosley.
 Notably, the fort was able to successfully provide security to the family of John Eves (the founders of nearby Millville, Pennsylvania) following the Wyoming Valley Massacre.
 Although the fort was last garrisoned in 1780 under the command of a Captain Kemplon, the installation remained valuable as a grist mill following the American Revolution.

 A great famine is said to have taken place in the immediate area in 1788.
 Phillip Maus, founder of present day Mausdale, Pennsylvania and one of Montour County’s first permanent European settlers, purchased grain from Paradise farm near Watsontown and had it delivered to Bosley’s Mill during this time of hardship.
 From records possessed by Phillip Maus, there is reference that settlers who had homes in the immediate vicinity of Bosley’s Mill were also able to obtain the grain delivered from Paradise farm.
 At the time, the area surrounding the mill had already become to be known as “Washington” (which later became known as Washingtonville).